Former Trump campaign staffer sues over pregnancy discrimination

 In court papers filed on Monday in New York, Arlene Delgado said she learned she was pregnant in mid-November 2016, around the time Trump won the presidential election.
 Delgado was a senior official for outreach to the Hispanic community.

-After letting the campaign know of her pregnancy, she immediately stopped receiving work emails and was excluded from projects on which she had been working, Delgado alleged in her lawsuit.
+Delgado alleges in her lawsuit that after letting the campaign know of her pregnancy, she immediately stopped receiving work emails and was excluded from projects on which she had been working.

 Delgado said her career suffered after she was passed up on White House jobs following Trump’s inauguration.
 She “also suffered future pecuniary losses, emotional pain (and) humiliation,” according to her lawsuit.